Clay Shaw (politician): Post-congressional career

 In 2007, following his departure from Congress, Shaw provided his entire Congressional collection to his alma mater, Stetson University.
 The Shaw collection is housed at the university's duPont-Ball library in DeLand, Florida.

 In 2008, Clay Shaw was named a Great Floridian by the Florida Department of State, an honor extended to individuals who made major contributions to the progress and welfare of the state of Florida.
 Shaw's honor was advocated by state House Representative Adam Hasner (R-Delray Beach).
 Clay Shaw remained active in the Ft.
 Lauderdale community, including chairing a celebration of Ft.
 Lauderdale's founding.

 Personal life

 Shaw and his wife Emilie had four children: Emilie "Mimi" Carter, Jennifer Wilder, E. Clay Shaw III and J.C.
 Shaw, and 15 grandchildren: Charles Wyatt Carter, Emilie Martin, Rita Carter, Casey Carter, Keeley Iriondo, Ashton Brown, Hogan Wilder, Chandler Wilder, Reagan Shaw, E. Clay Shaw IV, David Baker Shaw, Hampton Shaw, Dakota Shaw, McGregor Shaw and Keegan Shaw.

-Shaw died September 10, 2013, after a battle with lung cancer.
+Shaw died September 10, 2013, of lung cancer.
 He was 74.
 He is buried in Cuba, Alabama.